 There is, however, the possibility that retrospective charges may be raised in respect of any social care provided.

-It would be wise, therefore, to begin preparing evidence to support eligibility for NHS Continuing Healthcare during the emergency period so that you are ready to participate in any retrospective assessment process.
+It would be wise, therefore, to begin preparing evidence to support eligibility for NHS Continuing Healthcare whilst receiving funded care so that you are ready to participate in eligibility assessment processes.

 How can our community NHS Continuing Healthcare solicitors assist?